aws-samples/aws-dms-cdc-data-pipeline/README.md

 **Set up `cdk.context.json`**

-Then, before synthesizing the CloudFormation, you should set approperly the cdk context configuration file, `cdk.context.json`.
+Then, before deploying the CloudFormation, you should set approperly the cdk context configuration file, `cdk.context.json`.

 For example,
 <pre>